henryhyw/henryhyw.github.io/menu/projects.md

 }
 </style>

 Welcome to my professional playground!
 I've had the chance to dive into some amazing projects that have been a big part of my journey.
-Let's take a look at some of the highlights together!
+Here are some of the highlights.

 ---

-## Contributor in an Information Retrieval Research Project
+## Contributor in BRIGHT, a Benchmark for Reasoning-Intensive Information Retrieval

 *December 2023 - May 2024*